 This dog training collar comes in small, medium or large links.
 Just because you have a small dog, doesn't mean that you need a small link prong, though!

 Contrary to what the pet store staff member may tell you, the smaller the link, the firmer the correction.
 This is because the links are closer together (more pressure points).

-A correction can easily be given with a simple flick of the wrist, so not much "muscle" is needed to train your dog.
+A correction can easily be corrected with a simple flick of the wrist, so not much "muscle" is needed to train your dog.

 We use these collars on dogs over 3 months old, as training results are great with them.
-And ask any one of our students - they are very humane... when used in properly trained hands!!!!!!
+They are very humane... when used in properly trained hands!!!!!!
 They only become inhumane when an owner who isn't trained uses one on his/her dog.

 This dog training collar is actually just a prong collar, but with a plastic casing that covers the prong.
 They are more appealing to the eye.
 I don't use this type of collar.

 The reason is because the plastic tends to pop open very easily, making them not very reliable (imagine - your dog lunges at a squirrel... and the collar pops open, leaving your dog on the loose).